 Form 26AS plays a crucial role in income tax filing.
-It serves as a consolidated statement providing a summary of various financial transactions linked to your PAN (Permanent Account Number).
+It serves as a consolidated statement providing a summary of various financial transactions.
 Moreover, it is an important document that helps taxpayers understand the taxes deducted or collected on their behalf.
 It also helps you understand the taxes deposited with the government.
 In this article, we will delve into the details of Form 26AS, how to view and download it, its benefits, its importance for ITR filing and more.

 Understanding Form 26AS

-Form 26AS, also known as the Tax Credit Statement, is a crucial document for taxpayers in India.
-It provides comprehensive details of the amount deducted as Tax Deducted at Source (TDS) or Tax Collected at Source (TCS) from various sources of income.
-Additionally, it shows information about advance tax/self-assessment tax paid and significant transactions done by the taxpayer.
+Form 26AS, also known as the Tax Credit Statement, is a necessary and important document for taxpayers in India.
+It is one of the vital documents required for ITR filing. provides comprehensive details of the amount deducted as Tax Deducted at Source (TDS) or Tax Collected at Source (TCS) from various sources of income.
+Additionally, it shows information about advance tax/self-assessment tax paid and significant transactions done by the taxpayer.0

 Structure of Form 26AS

 Let’s explore the structure and different parts of Form 26AS:

 Part A: Details of Tax Deducted at Source

 Part A of Form 26AS presents information about TDS deducted from various sources of income like salary, interest income, pension income, and prize winnings.
 It includes details such as the Tax Deduction and Collection Account Number (TAN) of the deductor and the amount of TDS deducted and deposited with the government.
 This section gets updated quarterly.